shuzhao-li-lab/khipu/README.md

 4. Visualization within khipu library is limited to tree and matrix printing in plain text.
 Plot functions of isotopologues and adducts will be in plotly and notebooks, not in this library.

-## The khipus are used as empirical compounds
+## Khipus are used as empirical compounds
 - in our computational libraries (https://github.com/shuzhao-li/metDataModel), which can be annotated by customized methods, e.g.
 - in-house compound library
 - targeted pathway search